diamond-diadem/diamond-diadem.github.io/content/en/about/containers/_index.md

   </div>
   <div class="column" align="justify">

-In practice, you can choose the technical solution you want locally on your machine.
-For the DIAMOND project, we recommend using both [Apptainer](/en/about/apptainer/) and [Guix](/en/about/guix/).
-Nevertheless, for clusters or data centres, the solution depends on what is available.
-Almost half of the French mesocentres and national data centres have a container system available as a standard command (allowing the use of containers).
-It should be noted, however, that the other half of the mesocentres offer the possibility of loading a container system via the `module load` command (and thus of using containers).
-On the other hand, the use of Guix is limited to less than $30\%$ of all French data centres.
-It should be noted that the [MESONET](https://www.mesonet.fr/) project, which aims to pool HPC computing resources across the country, has implemented a solution for using containers on its prototyping cluster.
-Although not all of the project's clusters are available yet, it is highly likely that they will have a container system.
+In practice, you can choose the technical solution you want to use locally on your machine.
+For the DIAMOND project, we recommend using both [Apptainer](/about/apptainer/) and [Guix](/about/guix/).
+On the other hand, for clusters or data centres, the solution depends on what's available.
+Almost half of the French mesocentres and national data centres have a container system available as a standard command (enabling the use of containers).
+It should be noted, however, that the other half offers the possibility of loading a container system via the `module load` command (and thus of using containers).
+On the other hand, the use of Guix is limited to less than $30\%$ of all French computing centres.
+It's worth noting that the [MESONET](https://www.mesonet.fr/) project, which aims to pool HPC computing resources across the country, has deployed a solution for using containers on its prototyping cluster.
+Although not all of the project's clusters are available yet, it is highly likely that they will all feature a container system.

   </div>
 </div>